 Forgot your password?
 Go to MyMadison and on the login page, enter your JMU e-ID.
 Where you would normally enter your password, click “Forgot your password”.
-You will be prompted to use your security questions or your one-time password reset email to unlock your account.
+You will be prompted to use your One Time Password (OTP).

 Password expiration notifications are also sent via email to you according to your affiliation with JMU (see below).

 Applicants are not required to change their e-ID password.
 If admitted, you will receive an email to change your password after you pay your deposit.

 Students, Faculty, Staff, Affiliates, and Graduated students

 Students, faculty, staff, affiliates, and graduated students (since December 2005) are required to change their password every 90 days.
 An email is sent to your official JMU email address prior to the expiration date of the required password change.

 Ten login attempts with an incorrect password will put your account into an "intruder locked disabled state."
 After a set period of time, the account is unlocked and you can try logging in again.
 For security reasons, we are not posting the amount of time that must elapse before the account is unlocked.
 Call the Information Technology Help Desk at 568-3555 for additional information regarding the status of your account.